AriFordsham/GHCWiki/type-nats/interact1.md

 ```

-When overlapping, earlier rules take precedence (as in Haskell multi-equation defitions).
+When overlapping, earlier rules take precedence (as in Haskell multi-equation definitions).

 Top-level interactions for `TypeNat`: